Reserve a Room

 Herzl Tomb and the Herzl Museum

 The Herzl Museum is located on Mt.
-Herzl in Jerusalem, beside the graves of the leaders of the nation.
+Herzl in Jerusalem, adjacent to the graves of the leaders of the nation.

 The museum, which was founded in 1960, a century after the birth of Theodor Herzl, has been renovated and updated, and now uses state-of-the-art simulations to take the visitor back in time to the various periods in Herzl's life.